linegrind675/Professional-README-Generator/Develop/README.md

 7. [Questions](#questions)

 ## Project Description
-* Making a readme
+* This is a command line application that generates a professional READ.me file by user created data, using the inquirer package.

 ## Installation Instructions
-* Inquirer
+* Install NPN to get the inquirer package

 ## Usage Information
-* To make a quality readme for an application
+* Generates a unique README file

 ## Contributor Guidelines
 * No

 ## Test Instructions
-* Inquirer must be installed onto the local terminal.
-Then enter node index into the terminal to start the questions.
+* No text instructions necessary

 ## License
 * licensed under the [MIT License](LICENSE.txt)